ayaka14732/tpu-starter/README.md

 ## 1. Community

 As of 23 Feb 2022, there is no official chat group for Cloud TPUs.
-You can join the [@cloudtpu](https://t.me/cloudtpu) chat group on Telegram, or discuss in the TPU channel of [TPU Podcast](https://github.com/shawwn/tpunicorn#contact) on Discord.
-The group and the channel are connected with [TediCross](https://github.com/TediCross/TediCross) bot.
+You can join the [@cloudtpu](https://t.me/cloudtpu) chat group on Telegram or [TPU Podcast](https://github.com/shawwn/tpunicorn#contact) on Discord, which are connected with each other.

-## 2. Introduction
+## 2. Introduction to TPU

 ### 2.1.
 Why TPU?